 Such manipulation only invalidates the RD strategy if it causes discontinuous potential outcomes.
 I find no statistically significant discontinuity in observables at the 10% target, suggesting that sorting correlated with observables is not occurring.
 The typical concern would be that sorting at the 10% target on unobservables, which affect outcomes, could still occur.
-However, BC Hydro's separation of the 10% target from the 9.5% threshold allows the continuity of the outcome variables-and the under-
+However, BC Hydro's separation of the 10% target from the 9.5% threshold allows the continuity of the outcome variables-and the underlying continuity of unobservables-at the 10% target to be directly tested.
+If households were sorting